FudaWiki/fudawiki-files/hanafuda/games/toppa.md

 ## End of Round and Scoring
 The round ends when **both players run out of cards in their hands**.

-The scoring for each round is handled as follows: Count the players' Yaku and exchange the difference using the captured cards, then count the card points of all captured cards in the players' possession.
+The scoring for each round is handled as follows: Count the players' total Yaku points and exchange the difference using the captured cards, then count the card points of all captured cards in the players' possession.
 Subtract the points with the **par score of 120** to get the score.
 Loser pays points/chips/cash to the winner of the round, and the winner becomes the dealer for the next round.

 ### Yaku Settlement
-Each player then checks for any sets formed in the captured pile called *dekiyaku* [出来役 - できやく], and count their points.
+Each player checks for any sets formed in the captured pile called *dekiyaku* [出来役 - できやく], and count their points.
 They must add also the Teyaku points if they exposed it.

 A player's Yaku score is as follows:
 `Player's Yaku Score = Total of Player's Dekiyaku Points + Total of Player's Teyaku Points`